binaryage/firelogger.py/README.markdown

 ##### Build steps:

-    git clone git://github.com/darwin/firepython-addon.git
+    git clone git://github.com/darwin/firelogger.git
     git clone git://github.com/darwin/firepython.git
     cd firepython
     rake

-After that your XPI should be available in ``build/firepython-X.Y.xpi``.
+After that your XPI should be available in ``build/firelogger-X.Y.xpi``.

-You should be able to install XPI file into Firefox: ``File -> Open File`` ... and browse for ``firepython-X.Y.xpi``.
+You should be able to install XPI file into Firefox: ``File -> Open File`` ... and browse for ``firelogger-X.Y.xpi``.

 Remember, that you should be also using latest FirePython library on server-side (see next section).